tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 Besides primitive types, Asterius supports importing JavaScript references represented by values of type `JSRef` in Haskell land.
 What is a `JSRef`?
 After all, the [WebAssembly MVP spec](https://github.com/WebAssembly/design/blob/master/MVP.md) only supports marshalling integers and floating point values.

 Under the hood, `JSRef`s are really just `Int`s.
 The Asterius runtime maintains a table mapping `JSRef`s to actual JavaScript objects.
-We use the table indices to represent those objects and pass them across JavaScript-WebAssembly boundary instead.
+We use the table indices to represent those objects and pass them across the JavaScript-WebAssembly boundary instead.
 When the runtime invokes the JavaScript computation in a `foreign import javascript` declaration, it decides, based on the type information, whether to pass arguments and the result in their raw form or whether to use an object in the `JSRef` table.

 ## Marshalling more advanced types